absolomb/absolomb.github.io/_posts/2018-01-16-UnderTheWire-Century.md

 Mode                LastWriteTime         Length Name
 ----                -------------         ------ ----
 -a----         6/8/2017   4:20 PM              0 _4321

 ```
-We can grab environment variables through `env:` and filter the name to only show `USERDOMAIN` which is the shortname, the long name of the domain would be under `USERDNSDOMAIN`

 Password is `underthewire_4321`

 ## Century 7

-The password for Century7 is the number of folders on the desktop.
+_The password for Century7 is the number of folders on the desktop._

+Similar to what we did earlier except now we can add the `Directory` option to only give us folders back.

 ```powershell

 PS C:\Users\century6> get-childitem .\Desktop\ -Directory | Measure-Object